Construction Industry Scheme (CIS) – are you getting it right?

 What is CIS?

-The Construction Industry Scheme (CIS) is a tax deduction scheme which covers any ‘construction operations’ undertaken by any entity in the UK (and Northern Ireland) including the UK territorial waters.
+The CIS is a tax deduction scheme which covers any ‘construction operations’ undertaken by any entity in the UK (and Northern Ireland) including the UK territorial waters.
 Construction operations means any construction contract that includes construction work such as demolition, site preparation, alterations, dismantling, construction and repairs.

 Who does it apply to?